How to Build Endurance When Training

 When you first begin endurance training, you will want to give yourself a solid aerobic base.
 You can accomplish this by slowly working your way up so that you can exercise for 30 continuous minutes.
 Once you can exercise for 30 minutes straight, you can increase the intensity of the exercise until you can do it at that level for 30 straight minutes.

 You can also integrate interval training into your routine.
 During interval training, you will go hard for one or two minutes and then have an active rest period of one or two minutes.
-A basic example of interval training is alternating between sprints and jogging for a period of 30 minutes.
+A basic example of interval training is alternating between sprints and jogging for 30 minutes.

 Increasing Your Aerobic Capacity